nyushima/collective-methods/beautiful-soup/README.md

 3. Now continue with General Installation instructions below.

 ###Windows Installation
-1. Python is available using the py command within the Command Prompt.
+1. After installation, Python 3.x is available via the py command within the Command Prompt.

 2. Now you can install Beautiful Soup using pip, the Python package manager, using the following command:
 <br />